MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-8/index.md

 <li value="12">Add global labels (shortcut: "CTRL + L")</li>
 </ol>

 "Add symbols" is used for, as its name suggests, adding symbols, which are representations of components and their interfaces.
-The image below has the symbol selection menu open, which displays the symbol and the footprint of the component on the right and the library of components as well as the selected component's description usually also containing its data sheet on the left.
+The image below has the symbol selection menu open, which displays the symbol and the footprint of the component on the right and the library of components as well as the selected component's description usually also containing its datasheet on the left, which can be brought up at any time with the keboard shortcut `D` with the component of interest selected.

 ![KiCad schematic editor](schematic-editor.webp)